cmidgley/spy/README.md

 4) Adjusted types in `spy.ts` to correct TSC compilation errors when using ESM.
 5) Removed 'chai' for default asserts, as it causes TypeScript compilation errors when 'chai' isn't available.

+README below is unchanged from original.
+Aside from switching to ESM, the only other breaking change is no longer having a `chai` default for assertions.

 # @netatwork/spy

 [![npm version](https://img.shields.io/npm/v/@netatwork/spy)](https://www.npmjs.com/package/@netatwork/spy)